 Let’s start by addressing some common questions on this topic.

-Fake text messages (also known as spam texts, phishing texts, smishing, or SMS spam) are texts that aren’t sent by the person they claim to be.
-They can be sent from fake phone numbers or fake email addresses, and often contain links to fake websites.
-Fake text messages are often used in an attempt to steal your personal information, including your bank account number, social security number, or your passwords.
-Scammers who send fake text messages might be looking to get money or to spread malware.
+Fake text messages (also known as spam texts, phishing texts, smishing, or SMS spam)are texts that aren’t sent by the person they claim to be.
+Fake text messages are used in an attempt to steal your personal information, including your bank account number, social security number, or your passwords.

 Malicious software, more commonly known as malware, is software that’s designed to damage a computer, server, or network.
 Malware can come in many forms, including viruses and spyware.
 It can spread through fake text messages, email attachments, or by visiting infected websites.
 Once it’s installed on a system, malware gives attackers access to sensitive information and makes it easy for them to control the device or delete important files.